inasafe/inasafe-doc/docs/source/developer-docs/logging.rst

     setup_logger()

 The logger will typically be assigned to a module variable :samp:`LOGGER`.
-To actually use the logger in your :samp:`safe` and :samp:`safe_qgis` module you need to do something like this
+To actually use the logger in your :samp:`safe` and :samp:`safe_qgis` module you need to do something like this:
 ::

     import logging